Maximum principle for recursive optimal control problem of stochastic delay evolution equations: SDEEs and anticipated BSEEs

 Then from the non-increasing assumption on $\lambda ,$ we have

 \end{proof}

-We then have the following a priori estimate on the solutions of SEEs. \begin{theorem} Let the assumptions (A1)-(A4) hold.
-Suppose that $x(\cdot )$ is the solution to SDEE \eqref{sdee} associated with $(x_{0},b,\sigma )$.
+We then have the following a priori estimate on the solution of SDEE. \begin{theorem} Let the assumptions (A1)-(A4) hold.
+Suppose that $x(\cdot )$ is a solution to SDEE~\eqref{sdee} associated with $(x_{0},b,\sigma )$ in the sense of Definition \ref{def:SDEE}.
 Then